 Exploring Dunkeld and Birnam

-These two picturesque towns nestled in Perthshire, Scotland, offer a captivating blend of history, natural beauty, and cultural significance.
+These two picturesque towns nestled in Highland Perthshire, Scotland, offer a captivating blend of history, natural beauty, and cultural significance.

 Situated on opposite sides of the River Tay, these towns are steeped in rich local history and surrounded by stunning scenery.
 Dunkeld is renowned for its historic Dunkeld Cathedral, while Birnam is famous for the legendary Birnam Wood.
 They are separated by Dunkeld Bridge.

-As you explore Dunkeld and Birnam, you’ll discover a wealth of historical landmarks, such as Dunkeld House and Thomas Telford’s Bridge, also known as Dunkeld Bridge.
+As you explore Dunkeld and Birnam, you’ll discover a wealth of historical landmarks, such as Dunkeld House and Thomas Telford’s Bridge, also known as the Dunkeld Bridge.

 The surrounding countryside, including Birnam Hill and the banks of the River Tay, provides numerous outdoor activities, from hiking to fishing.